Author of anonymous 'resistance' op-ed has written a book about Trump

 The author of an anonymous opinion article about the "resistance" inside President Donald Trump's administration has written a book.

-The book — titled "A Warning" and credited to "Anonymous" — will be published on Nov.
+Titled "A Warning" and credited to "Anonymous," it will be published Nov.
 19, Twelve, an imprint of Grand Central Publishing/Hachette Book Group, announced Tuesday.

-The publisher described it as an "unprecedented behind-the-scenes portrait of the Trump presidency."
+The publisher described it as an “unprecedented behind-the-scenes portrait of the Trump presidency” from the same senior administration official who wrote an opinion article critical of the White House last year in The New York Times.
 The "explosive book offers a shocking first-hand account of President Trump and his record," the company said in a press release.

-The author, who plans to remain anonymous, did not take an advance to write the 272-page book, and plans to use a "substantial" amount of any royalties "to non-profit organizations that focus on government accountability" and "supporting those who stand up for the truth in repressive countries around the world," the statement said.
+The author, who plans to remain anonymous, did not take an advance to write the 272-page book, and plans to give a "substantial" amount of any royalties "to nonprofit organizations that focus on government accountability" and "supporting those who stand up for the truth in repressive countries around the world," the statement said.

+Asked for comment, White House press secretary Stephanie Grisham said, "It takes a lot of conviction and bravery to write a whole book anonymously."

-There was no immediate response from the White House, but Trump excoriated the anonymous writer after the column was published in The New York Times last year.
+There was no immediate reaction from Trump, who excoriated the anonymous writer after the column was published.
 The president demanded that then-Attorney General Jeff Sessions investigate, saying the person posed a threat to national security.

 Between accusing the writer of treason and demanding an investigation, Trump also questioned whether the person was real.